 While nowadays most Italians start the day with a breakfast of biscuits or a cornetto/brioche, the different Italian regions have preserved some local breakfast specialities, too.
 For example, maritozzi – sweet buns stuffed with whipped cream – which are typical for Rome.

-The change of seasons and the string of Italian holidays also have several different pastries and sweet loaves attached to them.
-With panettone and pandoro for Christmas, frittelle for Carnival, zeppole di San Giuseppe for Father’s Day, and colomba for Easter, they add seasonal excitement to the Italian breakfast menu.
+The change of seasons and the string of Italian holidays also have several different pastries and sweet loaves associated with them.
+Panettone and pandoro for Christmas, frittelle for Carnival, zeppole di San Giuseppe for Father’s Day, and colomba for Easter add seasonal excitement to Italy’s breakfast menu.

 My Verdict on This Italian Breakfast Food: I really loved discovering regional varieties of Italian breakfast foods.
 And I was always happy to add a seasonal sweet loaf or dessert to my breakfast table in Italy.
-It was a great way to feel in synch with the change of seasons and the arrival of the different holiday periods.
+It was a great way to feel in synch with the change of seasons.
+It also added to the excitement of the different holiday periods.

 4 Typical Italian Breakfast Drinks or What Do Italians Drink for Breakfast

 Coffee truly is the king of breakfast in Italy.